-Getting a reverse mortgage is a simple process, not much different from getting a traditional mortgage, and is easier to qualify for.
-Getting a reverse mortgage includes several steps.
-Once you’ve completed all of the steps in the reverse mortgage process, you can qualify for the loan and have the ability to enjoy the benefits of a reverse mortgage, while other retirement incomes may decline.
+Getting a reverse mortgage is a simple process, not much different from getting a traditional mortgage for housing, and is easier to qualify for.
+Getting a reverse home mortgage includes several steps.
+Once you’ve completed all of the steps in the reverse mortgage process, you can qualify for the loan and have the ability to enjoy the benefits of a home equity mortgage, while other retirement incomes may decline.

 The Reverse Mortgage Process Includes:

 - Education on a reverse mortgage

 - Application and credit approval

 Getting started on a reverse mortgage is simple.
 Fill out our quick 1-minute form to have a Mortgage Advisor contact you.